• Professional Status

 Osmund Bopearachchi

-Osmund Bopearachchi is the Adjunct Professor of Central and South Asian Art, Archaeology, and Numismatics, University of California, Berkeley and Emeritus Director of Research of the French National Centre for Scientific Research (C.N.R.S.-E.N.S.
-Paris) and former Visiting Professor and Member of the Doctoral School VI of the Paris IV-Sorbonne University.
+Professor Osmund Bopearachchi, Corresponding Member of the French Academy of Inscriptions and Belles Lettres, is the Emeritus Director of Research of the French National Centre for Scientific Research (CNRS-ENS), Paris.
+He is a numismatist, art historian, and archaeologist, and former Visiting Professor and Member of the Doctoral School of the Paris-Sorbonne University, Paris.

 Latest Videos